firezbug/Lyve-Cloud-Solutions-Samples/Media Streaming Server Solution/README.md

 * Endpoint URL

 **Step 2:**
+Go to the folder "Media Streaming Server Solution > code".
+The related scripts to the meidleware is in this directory.

-Make a new file named ".env" in the root directory.
+Make a new file named ".env" in this directory.
 Fill up the variables accordingly.
 Refer to below for example.
 ```bash
  ACCESS_KEY=